 Welcome to Subscribe On Youtube

-Given a binary tree, determine if it is a complete binary tree.
+Given the root of a binary tree, determine if it is a complete binary tree.

 Example 1: